 El Paso, Texas

 Texas Tech University has a great option when it comes to an affordable Bachelor’s in Architecture.
-The BS in Architecture that is conferred by the school is a general program; students will be able to learn the foundational theories and concepts that make up the field.
-The program requires a minimum of 131 credit hours of coursework for graduation, 65 of which must come from architecture-specific courses.
-But it’s not just about classroom study; students can also join field-specific organizations on campus, including the Knights of Architecture, the American Institute of Architecture Students, Tau Sigma Delta, and the National Organization of Minority Architecture Students.
-It is also possible for students to study abroad in their fourth year to complete requirements for architecture; opportunities exist in South America, Europe, and Asia.
+The BS in Architecture offered by the school is a general program.
+Students will learn the foundational theories and concepts that make up the field.
+The program requires a minimum of 131 credit hours of coursework, 65 of which must come from architecture-specific courses.
+But it’s not just about classroom study.
+Students can also join field-specific organizations on campus, including:

 In-State Tuition: $9,080